All chords around each position of the major scale

 In the beginner and intermediate courses, you learned that chord progressions are the key to understanding the guitar.

-The exercises you find here in advanced chord progressions are what all other exercises strive towards and refer back to so in the course we practise these extensively.
+The exercises you find above are what all other exercises strive towards and refer back to.
+In the course, we practice these extensively.

 Once mastered, these exercises are what will make sense of the guitar fretboard.